ELeeAstro/Exo-FMS_column_ck/README.md

 Lee et al. (2021) \
 and plenty of others...

-Unfortunately the numerical results in 1D can in certain circumstances produce small spiky profiles, primarily due to issues either relating to the opacity table fidelity, important optical absorbitng species condensing (at low pressure e.g. TiO) leading to large opacity gradients, or interpolation error or vertical grid resolution.
+Unfortunately the numerical results in 1D can in certain circumstances produce small spiky profiles, primarily due to issues either relating to the opacity table fidelity, important optical absorbing species condensing (at low pressure e.g. TiO) leading to large opacity gradients, interpolation error or vertical grid resolution.
 However, inside a GCM these spikes are typically smoothed out by the dynamical processes.

 To compile enter 'make' in the main directory.
 To remove compiled code enter 'make clean'.
 Some compiler options for gfortran, nvfortran and ifort are provided in the makefile.

 This code performs various two-stream approaches from the literature in a non-grey, picket fence context:
-1. Isothermal layer approximation
 2. Toon et al. method (Scattering and non-scattering version)
-3. Short Characteristics method
+3. Short Characteristics method (w. linear or Bezier interpolants)
-4. Heng et al. method
-5. Neil Lewis' scattering code, following Pierrehumbert (2010)
-6. Mendonca et al. method
 7. Two-stream DISORT version (w. modifications by Xianyu Tan)

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.

-For the shortwave fluxes, for methods that do not contain a shortwave scattering mode we include the 'adding method' (Menconca et al. 2015 + references).
-We detect if any albedo is present in the column, and peform the adding method to calculate the scattered flux, otherwise if there is no albedo only the direct beam is used.
+For the shortwave fluxes, for methods that do not contain a shortwave scattering mode we include the 'adding method' (Mendonca et al. 2015 + references).
+We detect if any albedo is present in the column, and perform the adding method to calculate the scattered flux, otherwise if there is no albedo only the direct beam is used.

 To integrate the Planck function we utilise the method described here (Widger, W. K. and Woodall, M. P. 1976): \
 https://spectralcalc.com/blackbody/inband_radiance.html \
-We found this to be very quick and stable method, producing similar results to the Disort version but with quicker convergence in most cases, espeically with the way it is coded here by using the results of the previous band to get the next value. \
+We found this to be very quick and stable method, producing similar results to the Disort version but with quicker convergence in most cases, especially with the way it is coded here by using the results of the previous band to get the next bin value. \
 An alternative would be to produce a table of integrated fluxes for a temperature range and for each wavelength band and interpolate to that, as is done in other GCM models e.g. SPARC/MITgcm.

 We also include a dry convective adjustment schemes, currently only 'Ray_adj', based on Raymond Pierrehumbert's python code.